 Not wanting to order something for dinner, Mac microwaved two burritos and consumed them with a bottle of water.
 Just after finishing his impromptu dinner, the desk Concierge called him.

-"Officer Merrick, there's a reporter from the Sun-Times, Ms. Natalie Rumsfort, here to see you."
+"Officer Merrick, a reporter from the Sentinel, Ms. Natalie Rumsfort, is here to see you."

-"Martin, could you ask her to show ID?"
+"Martin, did you check her ID?"

-"She showed me her Illinois driver's license and her Sun-Times press credentials and badge."
+"She showed me her Illinois driver's license and her Sentinel press credentials and badge."

 "OK, have the guard scan her for weapons, give her a building pass, and send her up."

 In about five minutes, the door chime sounded.
-Recognizing her on his door monitor display, Mac said, "Miss Rumsfort, please come in."
+Recognizing her on his door monitor display, Mac opened the door.

+"Miss Rumsfort, please come in."

 They both instantly scanned each other.
 Natalie, her red hair flowing into a ponytail, was a portrait of exquisite beauty.
-She was of average height for a woman, sensual, pretty face, and dressed in form-fitting brown pants and a beige tank top.
-As Natalie walked by him, he sensed the very slight scent of perfume, obviously bringing her A-game tonight.
+Of average height for a woman, Natalie had a sensual, pretty face and wore form-fitting brown pants and a beige tank top.
+As Natalie walked by, he sensed the very slight scent of perfume, obviously bringing her A-game tonight.

-Mac motioned her to sit, and she plunked down in the leather love seat next to his sofa.
-She pulled a small recording device from her bag, asking: "Do you mind if I record this?"
+Mac motioned her to sit, and she plunked down on the leather love seat next to his sofa.
+She pulled a small recording device from her bag.

+"Do you mind if I record this?"

 "I very much mind, Miss Rumsfort."